green-coder/girouette/example/reagent-demo/README.md

-# Shadow-CLJS Reagent demo
+# Reagent demo

-This demonstrates one of the way Girouette can be used in a Single Page Application (SPA) using Shadow-CLJS and Reagent.
+This demonstrates one of the way Girouette can be used in a Single Page Application (SPA) using Reagent.

 The same would work for a Re-Frame application.

 ## How it works

-### CSS class names in metadata

-The source code is using the macro `girouette.tw.reagent/defc` which adds a set of potentially used CSS class-names in the metadata attributes of  the program's Clojure vars.

-### Shadow-CLJS Compilation Hook

-A compilation hook is invoked right after the source code compilation finishes.
-It is passed a data structure `build-state` which contains the metadata of all the Clojure vars in the compiled program.
-The hook collect the class names stored in the metadata in the step above, then uses `girouette` and `garden` to generate a CSS file.

-`Shadow-CLJS` has a built-in mechanism to reload CSS file into your webapp which is running in the browser.
+We use the macro `girouette.core/css` to annotate the CSS class names in the source code and differenciate them from any other text the source code might contain.

+The Girouette Processor tool is then parsing the source code in the background, finds the CSS class names, and generates the content of `public/style/girouette.css` based on the CSS class names found.

 ## Launching the webapp